Toonami (United Kingdom and Ireland): Merger with Cartoon Network Too

-On 2 May 2007, Turner announced that Toonami would cease operations on 24 May 2007 and its EPG slot would be taken over by Cartoon Network Too.
+On 2 May 2007, Turner announced that Toonami would cease operations on 24 May and its EPG slot would be taken over by Cartoon Network Too.
 This was to allow a full-time Cartoonito channel to launch in Cartoon Network Too's original slot on Sky.
 On May 24, Toonami ceased operations at 3:00 am and Cartoon Network Too moved into the space shortly afterwards.
+Since its closure, the action animated programming were moved to Cartoon Network Too, as well as few of the live-action programming were moved to Boomerang the following year.

 2006 power outage

 On the night of 26–27 July 2006 Cartoon Network Too, along with its sister channels, suffered a major technical fault due to a power cut in Soho, London, owing to the 2006 European heat wave, with thunderstorms taking full force overnight.

 The power cut caused a mix-up of Turner Broadcasting System Europe channels (i.e. Cartoon Network being broadcast on Boomerang and Toonami, with Boomerang being broadcast on Cartoon Network Too).
 Boomerang +1 was off-air for some time, while TCM, reverted between TCM France and other programming during the times it was able to provide a service.

 TCM 2 remained unaffected due to its downtime of time-sharing.
 Most advertising was suspended and several of the channel websites were offline also.
 Those who could still receive the channels had a backup transmission played out, making people confused when Cartoon Network Too and Boomerang were showing episodes of The Flintstones at the same time.
-These backups where played out with a scrolling message which said "We apologise for the disruption to this programme due to technical problems, and we are trying to correct the fault.
+These backups were played out with a scrolling message which said "We apologise for the disruption to this programme due to technical problems, and we are trying to correct the fault.
 We will resume normal programming as soon as possible" in multiple languages.

 While most channels returned to the air within 5–10 minutes, it took longer for Cartoon Network Too to resume programming, and it was also joked on various animation based forums by Toonami UK viewers, many of whom have made note of their disdain for the direction in which Turner took the brand in the UK, that the backup transmission was more entertaining, purely due to the lack of live action programming aired during the outage.

 The idents on Toonami which aired between shows during the power cut displayed the message "Sorry!
 Toonami is broken, we'll be right back as soon as we fix it.".
 These idents have since been re-used in disclaimers warning viewers not to try stunts on various shows at home.